 Why Carbon Transfer Printing?
 My Philosophy

 As an artist who is working in a historic process from the early days of photography I feel it is important to keep the process as pure as I can.
-I work with my hand made cameras and film and I feel this keeps me connected to the past.
+I work with my hand made cameras use film and I feel this keeps me connected to the past.
 Most contemporary carbon printers today have incorporated 21st century technologically into their process.
 The use of digital negatives has become somewhat of a mainstay for the alternative process printer.
-I feel this lends itself to the natural inclination of making "adjustments" to the original image in order to produce a correct digital negative.
+I feel this lends itself to the natural inclination of making "adjustments" to the original image in order to produce a corrected digital negative.
 Right or wrong is a personal decision.
 My challenge is to produce as fine a negative as I can in the field in order to produce a work of art unique to the vision of the artist.
 To me, this is much more challenging than relying on technologically to assist me in creating my one of a kind works of art.
 I remain dedicated to this philosophy for I feel it keeps my images pure and increases their value to the collector.

 Carbon Print Pricing

 Each carbon transfer print is hand crafted using only the finest pigments and archival materials.
 Each print exhibits its own unique characteristics.
 Deep rich tones, image relief, and a 3 dimentional quality that can only be achieved from a hand made carbon transfer print.
 Many factors come into play when making these images and no two are identical.
 For the collector carbon transfer prints are the most archival prints available limited by only the final substrate that the image is printed on.
 It is one of the most stable processes ever developed.
-Carbon transfer prints will last for thousands of years.
+Carbon transfer prints will last for over two thousand years.
 The images are printed on a variety of photographic papers archivally processed and finished.

 *Please note that the image size is slightly smaller than the format size shown.
 All prints are from camera exposed negatives and are original contact prints.